Shinyhunter2109/Discord-Moveset-Bot/README.md

 ## Supported Versions

-## Below you can see which Bot & Python Version is supported and still get Updates !
+## Below you can see which Bot & Python Version is supported and which Program version still gets Updates !

 | Version | Supported / Updates|